HLasse/TextDescriptives/paper/paper.md

 ---
-title: 'TextDescriptives: A Python package for calculating a large variety of statistics from text'
+title: 'TextDescriptives: A Python package for calculating a large variety of metrics from text'
 tags:
   - Python
   - natural language processing